jpratt9/john-pratt.com/src/frontend/content/posts/how-to-streamline-business-processes/index.md

 ### Scenario 1: Un-Burying an Agency's Finance Team

 A marketing agency was drowning in paperwork.
 Their finance team spent a huge chunk of every week manually keying in data from vendor invoices into their accounting software.
-It was slow, tedious, and—worst of all—riddled with typos that caused payment delays and frustrated vendors.
+It was slow, tedious, and - worst of all - riddled with typos that caused payment delays and frustrated vendors.

 *   **The Fix:** They brought in a **Robotic Process Automation (RPA)** solution.
 They configured a software "bot" to act as a digital assistant for the finance team.
 *   **The New Workflow:**
     1. The bot constantly monitors a dedicated email inbox for new invoices.
-    2. When an invoice arrives, the bot downloads the PDF and uses Optical Character Recognition (OCR) to read and extract key data—vendor name, invoice number, date, total amount.
+    2. When an invoice arrives, the bot downloads the PDF and uses Optical Character Recognition (OCR) to read and extract key data - vendor name, invoice number, date, total amount.
     3. It then validates this data against existing purchase orders in the accounting system.
     4. If everything matches, the bot enters the data directly into the system.
 If there's a mismatch, it flags the invoice for a human to review.
 *   **The Payoff:** The agency cut its invoice processing time by a staggering **80%**.
 Data entry errors became a thing of the past, and the finance team could finally focus on high-value work like financial analysis and forecasting.